 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Salix chaenomeloides is a Deciduous Tree up to 6.00 metres tall.
+Salix chaenomeloides is a deciduous tree that can grow up to 6.00 metres tall.

 E. Asia - China, Japan, Korea.

 About 1000 m.
 Hebei, Jiangsu, Liaoning, Shaanxi, Sichuan[

 Succeeds in most soils, including wet, ill-drained or intermittently flooded soils[

 ], but prefers a damp, heavy soil in a sunny position[